Map & Trail Notes

 - Laza Guesthouse: 0506596000

 Leave Griz from the north end of the village, and take the car road west.
-After a bit over half a kilometer, take a right (north) at the fork.Continue along this car road – the highest altitude road built for cars in the country!
+After a bit over half a kilometer, take a right (north) at the fork.Continue along this car road.
 Following this route, you may come across two or three more shepherd shelters and tents.

 At the bottom, head west along a wide, vast field of green and rocks.
 You will continue along here, westwards, for about 8 kilometers.
 There is no continuous trail, but the direction is clear.
 A flat spot along this long field may be a good place to set up camp if you would like to stop for the day.